akaidecember/Beantastic/README.md

 ## Additional Information

-For more details on the RAGE gaming engine or to contribute to the project, please refer to the project's documentation or contact the development team.
+For more details on the RAGE gaming engine or to contribute to the project, please refer to the project's documentation or contact the dev.

 Enjoy playing Beantastic!